markliederbach/finna/README.md

 This will ask you for your Plaid Client ID and Secret.
 Once provided, it will generate a `.env` and `.env.docker` file to instruct your app to talk to Plaid Sandbox.

 # API
-If you want to run the backend API:
+If you want to run the web app:
 ```bash
 task up
 ```